 An ultra-low-budget Lethal Weapon rip-off which didn’t even make it into cinemas, instead enduring the ignominy of going straight to VHS, it was plucked from obscurity thanks to the advent of the internet.
 Now it’s turned into a bad movie cult classic which spawned an equally bad sequel, so if you really what to know what’s going on here, brace yourself as this doesn’t get pretty.

 The film is about two detectives, Joe Marshall (Matt Hannon) and Frank Washington (Mark Frazer), who have to stop a ruthless Japanese drug gang in LA.
-Marshall is supposed to be an expert on martial arts (apt surname then, eh?) and be fluent in Japanese, but these claims aren’t backed up very well in the film.
+Marshall is supposed to be an expert in martial arts (apt surname then, eh?) and be fluent in Japanese, but these claims aren’t backed up very well in the film.
 At all.
 In fact, Marshall largely comes across as a blockheaded moron who is sexist, hapless, and mentally unstable – such is the nature of the script.

 Bad acting is the name of the game here, but director Amir Shervan also pulls out all the punches to deliver a spectacularly bizarre film.
 It’s shot, in its entirety, during the day as he couldn’t afford to film at night, but there are endless other strange things going on.
-It’s turned into a film buff’s heaven, frankly, spotting all of the continuity errors, but there’s on we particularly love.
+It’s turned into a film buff’s heaven, frankly, spotting all of the continuity errors, but there’s one we particularly love.

 One of the biggest discrepancies is Samurai Cop’s hairdo, which (without explanation) looks enormously different throughout the film.
 It took a long while for the truth to come out, but Hannon had been informed most of the shoot was done.
 So, he got a haircut.
-Shervan then called him back in to the studio and was dismayed to find Samurai Cop now with short hair.
+Shervan then called him back into the studio and was dismayed to find Samurai Cop now with short hair.
 The only solution, apparently, was to get a wig, which Hannon believed would work with shots from a distance.

 The problem was, Shervan still had half the film left to shoot, so there are some really strange shifts from scene to scene where Hannon has real hair, and then a woman’s wig, but as everything is played so straight-faced this jarring shift becomes hilarious.
 The wig even comes off during one fight scene, but as Shervan insisted on only having one take per scene (presumably due to the low budget) all these weird errors are left in.
 But then you have inspired moments like this…